Building a white label app for a

 Documentation — The anchor that holds it together.

 Thorough documentation is crucial for a design system.
-Every decision—component names, versions, parameters, tokens, and behaviors—was recorded in Figma files and the storybook, facilitating conversations between UX & Tech.
+Every decision, component names, versions, parameters, tokens, and behaviors were recorded in Figma files and in the storybook, fostering a perfect sync between UX & Tech.

 The storybook — Where designers and engineers meet